Waterbury couple found dead were also leaders at a New Haven church

 NEW HAVEN, Conn.
-(WTNH) — It’s been a tough couple of days at the RIM City Church in New Haven.
+(WTNH) — The married couple found dead in Waterbury Thursday were New Haven church members.
+Now, the RIM City Church is mourning their loss.

+Members of the congregation dealing with the loss of a husband and wife — Eric S. Jones and LaRhonda Jones.

 Eric S. Jones was a retired New Haven police officer.
 He served in the force for 20 years before retiring in 2012.
 LaRhonda Jones was an assistant pastor at the church.

-He’s described as being a great guy and she’s described as someone with a big heart who loved helping others, especially children.
+Eric is described as being a great guy and LaRohonda is described as someone with a big heart who loved helping others, especially children.

 “The church is devastated, devastated,” said Denarian Gordon, Sr., the senior pastor at the church who performed the couple’s marriage ceremony a year ago.
 “We’re all in a state of shock, disbelief.”